Bodrum Mugla, Turkey Travel Guide

 The shoulder season (April-May & September-October) provides a balance of pleasant weather, fewer crowds, and generally lower prices for accommodation and flights.
-The sea remains warm enough for swimming from early May through late October.
-The low season (November-March) offers fewer crowds and significantly lower prices, good for cultural exploration, though many tourist businesses close and beach days are fewer.
+The sea remains warm enough for swimming from the First part of may through the End of october.
+The low season (November-March) offers fewer crowds and considerably cheaper prices, good for cultural exploration, though many tourist businesses close and beach days are fewer.

 Minimum 6 months beyond stay

-Airlines may deny boarding if your passport does not meet the validity rule.
+Airlines may deny boarding if your passport does not encounter the validity rule.

 Printed and digital copies